 The four quadrants of the shield on the seal depict the obverse side of the Great Seal of the Commonwealth of Virginia, the surveyor's level and leveling rod superimposed over a scroll, a partially husked standing ear of corn, and a chemical retort and graduate.
 Above the shield is the left side of the flaming lamp of learning with a right hand suspended above it.

 The seal, created in 1896 and officially adopted by the board of visitors in 1963, has remained unchanged (with the exception of the name of the institution and the alteration of the commonwealth portion) for more than 11 decades and reflects the agricultural/mechanical emphasis in the Virginia Tech curriculum during its first century.

-Designed in 1965 by Col. Harry D. Temple (industrial engineering '34) when he was commanding officer of the Army's Institute of Heraldry, the coat of arms was granted to the Virginia Tech Corps of Cadets by the U.S. Army.
+Designed in 1965 by the late Col. Harry D. Temple (industrial engineering '34) when he was commanding officer of the Army's Institute of Heraldry, the coat of arms was granted to the Virginia Tech Corps of Cadets by the U.S. Army.
 The symbols are as follows:

 The HokieBird, the university mascot, evolved from a live turkey paraded on the playing field to a hand-sewn costume with a papier-mâché head to today's professionally manufactured outfit.
 A costumed mascot, which eventually evolved into HokieBird, first took the field in the fall of 1962.

 In 1913, Floyd Meade, a local resident nicknamed "Hard Times," who was chosen by the student body to serve as the team's mascot, trained a large turkey that he could make gobble on command at games.
 Although the nickname "Gobblers" had been used sporadically for about 10 years, fans and sports writers enthusiastically began to use it regularly.